giovdi/ha-prices/README.md

 ### 3. Add Unit meters

-Now you can add all the Unit meters to Home Assistnat through the helpers' page to automate them.
+Now you can add all the Unit meters to Home Assistant through the helpers' page to automate them.

 **Don't forget to set _F1_, _F2_ and _F3_ as tariffs on each meter!**

-#### - One or few devices

-With a small bunch of devices, you may prefer adding all of them to the Energy Panel (I suggest no more than 3) directly as Helpers.

-If you like to set up the Unit meters through YAML, use the following example:
+If you have multiple Unit meters to set, you may find it easier to set up them through YAML.
+Use the following example:

 ```
 unit_meter: